mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 # Systematics Normalization
-I collaborated on this project with my mentors Emily Dolson and Kate Skocelas.
+I collaborated on this project with my mentors, Emily Dolson and Kate Skocelas.

 ## Goal:
 The purpose of this project is to develop a way to compare phylogenetic trees of different sizes and characteristics in a standardized way.